vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [x] Fix the issue with node name not updated
-- [ ] Disable starting point for other nodes
+- [ ] Disable starting point for other nodes when enabled
 - [ ] Show workflow history
 - [ ] Show loading indicator on Pages
 - [ ] Show error in UI